-Forex Position Size Calculator Methods in Forex Trading - Money Management
+Forex Position Size Calculator Methods in Forex Trading - Equity Management

-Forex Equity Management Methods - Forex Trading Position Size Calculator
+Forex Funds Management Methods - Forex Trading Position Size Calculator

 The Trading Position Size Calculator method is a method where you risk the same percentage of your equity balance per transaction - Account Management Techniques.

-Forex Trading Position Size Calculator method says that there will be a certain percentage of your account equity balance that is at risk per trade.
-To calculate the percent risk per each transaction, you need to know 2 things, the percent risk per trade and the Trading Position Size - lot size of an open order so as to calculate where to put the stop loss order.
-Since the percent risk is known, we shall use it to calculate the lot size of the trading order to be placed in the market, this is known as position size - Forex Trading Position Size Calculator.
+Forex Trading Position Size Calculator method says that there will be a certain percentage of your account equity balance that's at risk per trade transaction.
+To calculate the percentage% risk per each transaction, you need to know 2 things, the percent risk per trade and the Trading Position Size - lot size of an open order so as to calculate where to put the stop loss order.
+Since the percentage% risk is known, we shall use it to calculate the lot size of the trading order to be placed in the market, this is known as position size - Forex Trading Position Size Calculator.

 Example - Forex Trading Position Size Calculator

-If you have a account balance of $50,000 in your trading account and risk percent is 2%
+If you have a account balance of $50,000 in your trading account and risk percentage% is 2 %

 Then 2% is equivalent to $1,000